 The less fuel that is in your tank, the more room there is for condensation during the heat of the summer months.
 When this moisture forms, it settles to the bottom of your tank and causes the bottom of your tank to rust.
-Over time this will cause the metal to deteriorate, posing a potential threat for leaks.
+Over time, this will cause the metal to deteriorate, posing a potential threat of leaking oil.

-The less fuel you have in your tank during the summer, the more room you’re leaving for condensation on the inside of your tank.
+So, how can you prevent damage to your oil tank from low oil levels and increased condensation?
 Filling your heating oil tank right before summer starts leaves very little room for condensation to form inside your tank and can help prevent the inside of your tank from rusting.

 Periodic inspections of your heating equipment and oil tank can also help detect any issues before they become major problems or an oil leak occurs.
 If your tank is 15 years old or older, a tank replacement would be in your best interest to prevent oil leaks and damage to your heating equipment.
 Our expert team of energy consultants can come to your home to provide a free consultation and estimate and help you choose the right tank for your home.

 The best way to prevent the problems we have discussed is to have reliable delivery services to keep your oil tank full.
 If you live in Southern Maryland and you are running low on oil and need an emergency heating oil or fuel delivery, SMO Energy is here to help.
 We offer a 24/7 delivery service, allowing us to deliver the same day or the next day, so you can avoid being stuck in the cold or seeing your tank and HVAC equipment suffer damage.